mezzio/mezzio/docs/book/v3/features/helpers/url-helper.md

   generated URI.
 - `$fragmentIdentifier` is a string to use as the URI fragment.
 - `$options` is an array of options to provide to the router for purposes of controlling URI generation.
-As an example, zend-router can consume "translator" and "text_domain" options in order to provide translated URIs.
+As an example, laminas-router can consume "translator" and "text_domain" options in order to provide translated URIs.

 Each method will raise an exception if: